OnePageCRM/OnePageCRM.github.io/_posts/2014-05-28-the-beauty-of-ultrahook.md

 Go ahead and fill it out, making sure to take note of the namespace you choose, I will be using this ultrahook to send information from my OnePage CRM account to my web application, so I will call the namespace 'onepage', just to keep things clear and simple.

-Hit the Sign me up! button and you will now be presented with an API key, make note of this too, although ultrahook even send you a friendly email with your API key just so you wont forget, what a great bunch of lads!
+Hit the Sign me up! button and you will now be presented with an API key.
+Make note of this too, although ultrahook will also send you a friendly email with your API key just so you wont forget.
+What a great bunch of lads!

 Next open up your terminal and enter the following command, replacing YourAPIKeyHere with the API key you got from the previous step